ictinnovations/ictagent/doc/user_guide_extension.md

 Click 2 Call
 ------------
-To enable Click 2 Call, enable the auto load popup checkbox.
+To enable Click 2 Call, enable **automatically open the Phone widget** checkbox.
 Search Phone number and by clicking any number in the web page Phone window will automatically open and will forward the call to the number clicked.
 OR If the checkbox is not enabled, you can still use this feature by manually opening the Phone window through extension icon in chrome and by clicking the number it will forward call to the number clicked.

 Answer an inbound Call
 ----------------------